Hydra-Chain/hydragon-assets/staking-integration-guide.md

 ```

 By using calculateOwedLiquidTokens you can check for specific vesting manager and amount, how much Lydra you need to provide to cut the position. <br>
-(there is a chance the debt to cover the whole amount and a user do not need to provide Lydra)
+(there is a chance the debt to cover the whole amount and a user does not need to provide Lydra)

 ```solidity
         function calculateOwedLiquidTokens(address account, uint256 amount) external view returns (uint256);